Ryhill railway station

-Ryhill railway station was situated on the Barnsley Coal Railway, later the MS&L, Great Central and London and North Eastern Railway.
+Ryhill railway station was situated on the Barnsley Coal Railway, later the Manchester, Sheffield and Lincolnshire Railway, Great Central and London and North Eastern Railway.
+It served the village of Ryhill in West Yorkshire, England.

 History

 The station opened for passenger traffic on 1 September 1882.
 It was renamed Ryhill and Wintersett on 1 March 1927 and closed by the LNER on 22 February 1930.

 The station consisted of two flanking wooden platforms with wooden buildings, the main buildings being on the Barnsley bound side, and a signal box just off the end of the Barnsley - bound platform.
 The platforms were linked by a standard footbridge.